-Level Exceeds Expectations Meets Expectations Approaches Expectations Below Expectations

-Indicator Expectations

-Ability to create and/or execute: - a rhythmic pattern Creates and/or executes the 9 items in Creative activities correctly and aesthetically.
-Creates and/or executes the 9 items in Creative activities correctly.
-Creates and/or executes the 5-8 items in Creative activities correctly.
-Creates and/or executes the 4 and below items in Creative activities correctly.
+Suggested Assessment Rubric T. T .
+T Level Exceeds Expectations Meets Expectations Approaches Below Indicator Expectations Expectations Ability to create and/or execute: - a rhythmic pattern using an indigenous percussion musical instrument, - a drawing using smudge technique, - passing skills in Netball - catching skills in Netball - a montage on ball games - a painting using colour value - a rhythmic pattern using French rhythm names and music note symbols and rests, - model clay slabs with sol-fa Creates and/or executes the 9 items of Creative Arts correctly and aesthetically.
+Creates and/or executes the 9 items of Creative Arts correctly.
+Creates and/or executes the 5-8 items of Creative Arts correctly.
+Creates and/or executes the 4 and below items of Creative Arts correctly. syllables short melodies using the solfa syllables d r m

-using an indigenous percussion musical instrument,

-a drawing using smudge technique,

-passing skills in Netball

-catching skills in Netball

-a montage on ball games